 Welcome to the Farm will heavily feature country music and live bands, as well as an expansive drinks menu loaded with specialty cocktails and an absolute wealth of whiskeys.
 The idea is to re-create something like a farmhouse party and present an experience akin to “the lifestyle behind Chase’s music.”

-Welcome to the Farm is planning a full weekend of Grand Opening celebrations in the new venue beginning Friday, October 7, and we expect to see a heavily renovated space adorned in nostalgic décor reminiscent of Rice’s farm life.
+Welcome to the Farm is planning a full weekend of Grand Opening celebrations in the new venue beginning this Friday, and we expect to see a heavily renovated space adorned in nostalgic décor reminiscent of Rice’s farm life.
 In a video announcing the new St. Pete location, Rice sat on the porch at his farmhouse to share the news.

 “It’s gonna look a little bit like this inside, but with a lot more alcohol,” he said.
 “Love you guys.
 Can’t wait to see you there.”